stanford-oval/genie-cloud/doc/my-api.md

 Web Almond uses the OAuth 2.0 Authorization Flow as specified in [RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1).
 The OAuth2 grant flow has the following 2 steps:

- 1. Call the authorization endpoint from the client using the clientID and the redirectURI that is called after authorization code is generated.
+ 1. Call the authorization endpoint from the client.
+This will show a confirmation page to the user asking to grant access to Web Almond.
+After the user confirms the authorization, the browser will be redirected to the URI you specified, with a query parameter `code` set to the temporary authorization code.

+    You must have a client ID to access this page.
+You can obtain both the client ID and the client secret from the [developer portal](/thingpedia/developers).

     ```
     GET /me/api/oauth2/authorize